forestgrape/coronavirus/index.md

 ### adaption of the immune system
 The above immune reactions depend both on the personal history of exposure to pathogens and the one, ones the anchestors have been exposed to (genetic adaption)
-* personal history of exposure to antigens and especially antigens similar the Sars-Cov-2 yields memory cells capable of producing targeted antibodies
+* personal history of exposure to antigens experienced to be harmful: E.g. antigens similar the Sars-Cov-2 yields cells capable of producing targeted antibodies
 * personal and ancestral exposures yields the overall adaption of both the innate and adaptable immune system

-## basis of cross immune protections
+## immune protections against coronaviruses
-All form of life on earth share common molecular patterns.
-The more genetically related the forms, the more genes and corresponding proteins they share.
-These [common patterns](#conserved-patterns) are possible targets to develop cross protections either by the immune system or artificial medications.
+### prevent target reaching
+- physical:
+    - skin <- circumvented by coronaviurses by entering via breathing
+    - mucus <- less mucus in the lungs and nasal cavity
+    - cell membranes <- bind to receptor and fuse membranes with spikes
+- biological:
+    - phagocytize
+    - inactivate with antibodies
+### prevent unwanted metabolisms
+#### self checks
+- self checks of the cells: inside the cells there are various systems to keep to cells metabolism immune
+#### extern checks
+Cells present what they produce on the outside: T cells inspect these substances and can induce aptosis or ring the bells.
+In fighting coronaviruses T cells play a key role [citations in work].
+##### t cells
+T cells are in the blood and locally in tissues.
+> *Tissue resident T cells* or just *local T cells* are T cells which survey the tissues cells integrity.
+They are located especially at commonly observed entry points of metabolism changing pathogens which mostly are viruses.

 <!--